Marine Rescue Dive Unit

 Fax: (206) 205-5371

-Please mail or fax the application to the unit, and allow sufficient time for processing.
+Mail or fax the completed form to the MRDU two weeks prior to the event to allow sufficient time for processing.